PatrickPinheiroNL/PatrickPinheiroNL/README.md

 ### Hi there!
 I'm Patrick Pinheiro 👋

-Software Engineer | Full-Stack Developer | Based in Netherlands
+Full-Stack Developer | 🌍 Based in Hilversum, Netherlands

 ---

 ### 💻 About Me

-I'm a passionate software engineer with experience in full-stack development and solution design.
+I'm a passionate software developer with experience in full-stack development and solution design.
 I love working on problem-solving, system architecture, and cloud computing, always looking for ways to innovate and optimize complex solutions.

 ---